 Although The Queen’s Gambit goes more for drama than it does in showing us every move of every game played (because it doesn’t do that), it did remind me when I used to be gripped as a kid in the ’80s with the BBC1 morning TV series, Play Chess: 25 minutes of games being played (above), similar to when BBC2 used to do the same for snooker with Pot Black.
 It’s a shame they don’t make room for chess again in the schedules, since they just have endless repeats of the same old junk.

-Like I said, at this point, I’ve only seen one episode, but I will ‘check’ more out soon…
+Like I said, at this point, I’ve only seen two episodes, but I will ‘check’ more out soon…

 The Queen’s Gambit is on Netflix from Friday October 23rd, but is not available to pre-order on Blu-ray or DVD.